 But what exactly is Vapor Blasting?

 Vapor Blasting is known by many names such as wet blasting, wet abrasive blasting, slurry blasting, dustless blasting, and liquid honing.
 It is not a new process; in fact, its beginnings can be traced to the mid 20th century.
-Today it is used to remove grease, paint, coatings, scale, and small burrs from manufactured components as well as to create a satin finish on certain materials.
+Today it is used to remove grease, paint, coatings, scale, and small burrs from manufactured components as well as to create a satin finish on a wide range of materials.

-This surface finishing method works by using a very fine abrasive mixed with water which is applied with pressure to a surface.
-The resulting slurry is a more gentle process than other types of dry media blasting since the water-based slurry flows over a surface rather than directly impacting it.
+This high quality surface finishing method works by using a very fine abrasive mixed with water which is applied with compressed air pressure to a surface.
+The resulting vapor blasting slurry is a more gentle process than other types of dry media blasting since the water-based slurry flows over a surface rather than directly impacting it.
 The water flushes away debris, and it is able to flow into hard to reach areas like recesses and threading.
 The abrasive media is also less likely to become embedded in softer materials.
-After Vapor Blasting is complete, the final surface is left with a fine finish.
+After the Vapor Blasting process is complete, the final surface is left with a fine finish.